Cycling74/rnbo.oscquery.runner/docker/README.md

 should be able to share .so with rpi and move

-for some reason the move exports aren't drawing to the display, something about atomic operations?

 ```
 docker run -it -v $(pwd):/build -v ~/dev/rnbo.core/src/cpp/:/rnbo -v $(pwd)/conan:/home/build/.conan -v $(pwd)/cmake:/home/build/cmake --platform linux/amd64 rnbo.move.takeover:0.3 bash
 mkdir -p /build/build-rpi /build/build-move